HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

   )
 }}

 Interestingly, we see a large push away from `preload=auto` on both mobile and desktop, with most of the movement to `preload=none.`  While it is possible that this changed for many videos, it could just be that the new videos added to the web over the last year utilize the "none" parameter more than in the past.
-From a page weight perspective—this is a large win for the web.
+From a page weight perspective – this is a large win for the web.

 #### Autoplay